apache/hawq-docs/overview/RedundancyFailover.md

 To maintain cluster health, HAWQ uses a fault tolerance service based on heartbeats and on-demand probe protocols.
 It can identify newly added nodes dynamically and remove nodes from the cluster when it becomes unusable.

-HAWQ uses a fault tolerance service based on heartbeats and on-demand probe protocols.
-It can identify newly added node dynamically and remove node from the cluster when it becomes unusable.

 ## About High Availability <a id="abouthighavailability"></a>

 HAWQ employs several mechanisms for ensuring high availability.
 The foremost mechanisms are specific to HAWQ and include the following: